 3. Thumb Sprain

-The thumb has some ligaments around them. however, injury to these ligaments can cause thumb pain.
-This injury can be caused by a hyperextension of the thumb or during a sporting activity like catching a ball.
+The thumb has some ligaments around it, an injury to these ligaments can cause thumb joint pain.
+A sprain can be caused by an extreme bend of the thumb or during sporting activities like skiing.

 5. Carpal Tunnel Syndrome

-The PRICE method is a popular method used in treating injuries during the first 72 hours of onset.
+The PRICE acronym is a popular method used in caring for injuries during the first 72 hours of onset.